GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ## F-statistic: 1.171 on 1 and 106 DF,  p-value: 0.2817
 ```

-If one is interested in annual trends, one can either multiply the above slope of the time variable by 12 or define the time variable in such a manner, that each month is counted as a fraction of 1 (e.g. January 2006 = 2006; Februray 2006 = 2006.0084 etc.):
+If we were interested in annual trends, we could multiply the above slope of the time variable by 12 or define the time variable in such a way that each month is counted as a fraction of 1 (e.g. January 2006 = 2006; February 2006 = 2006.0084 etc.):

 ```r
 ts <-seq(2006, 2015+11/12, length = nrow(tam))